 Bison Prep is Harding University’s dual enrollment program for college-bound high school juniors and seniors.
-Bison Prep allows students to earn college credit at Harding while still in high school and, depending on the high school, earn dual credit toward high school coursework for graduation.
+Bison Prep allows students to earn college credit at Harding while still in high school and, depending on the high school, earn concurrent credit toward high school coursework for graduation.

-Bison Prep is the perfect way to get a head start on your college education — you can earn up to 32 hours toward your degree at a significantly reduced cost and see for yourself why you belong at Harding.
+Bison Prep is the perfect way to get a head start on your college education — you can earn up to 32 hours toward your degree at a significantly reduced cost and see for yourself why Harding is the right fit for you.

 Program benefits include: